 What we don’t: Black Diamond packs aren’t always top-notch quality (although we’ve been impressed by their ski lineup).

 The Dawn Patrol holds its own in other metrics, too: Comfort-wise, we appreciate the extra padding on the backpanel, which isolates your body from the inevitable bulges of ski gear inside.
 Materials are decently durable as well (including burly 840D nylon reinforcements), and the Dawn Patrol has straps for both ski and snowboard carry.
 We’ll admit that we’ve found Black Diamond packs to be hit or miss in terms of durability, but their ski lineup stands out with thoughtful designs and great build quality (we also include their Cirque and JetForce packs below).
-The Dawn Patrol also comes in a resort-ready 15L and versatile 25L, both of which are more readily available at the time of publishing.
-But if you can track it down, the 32L here is the best capacity for most day tours, whether you’re hitting yo-yo laps in the sidecountry or venturing deeper into the mountains.
+The Dawn Patrol also comes in a resort-ready 15L and versatile 25L, but the 32L here is the best capacity for most day tours, whether you’re hiking laps in the sidecountry or venturing deeper into the mountains.

 See the Black Diamond Dawn Patrol 32